Antonio Peña Memorial Show (2007): Main event matches

 The second main event, and last match of the evening was a Domo De La Muerte cage match where the last man in the ring would be forced to have his hair shaved off.
 The tecnico team saw Los Hell Brothers (Chessman and Cibernético) team up with and El Intocable who replaced Latin Lover in the match.
 La Legión Extranjera came to the ring next, scheduled to compete were AAA Mega Champion El Mesías, Abismo Negro and El Zorro.
 Before the match began El Mesías announced that he was injured and that La Legión had brought someone in to replace him in the match and then introduced the returning Electroshock as his replacement.
 El Zorro was the first to escape the cage, followed by Cibernético less than a minute later.
 Following Cibernético's escape El Zorro climbed back inside the cage to give his side a three on two advantage against Intocable and Chessman.
 With the numbers to their advantage La Legión were able to be so dominant that both Electroshock and Abismo Negro were able to escape pretty close together.
 Intocable escaped next as Zorro was fighting with Chessman.
 After 18 minutes of action El Zorro managed to climb up the cage and out, leaving Chessman the last man in the ring.
-After the match Chessman had his hair shaved off in the middle of the ring.